What are your opening times?

 I’d like to support your fundraising by making a donation.
 How do I do this?

-Please visit our JustGiving page which is the best place for you to donate.
 Your kind donation will allow us to carry on our work to prevent extinction – thank you!

 Can I book a corporate or private event at the zoo?

+Yes!
 Get in touch with our event team on email@example.com and they’ll be happy to talk to you about planning your event.

 Where can I breastfeed or heat up baby food?

-You are welcome to breastfeed in the zoo anywhere you wish.
+You’re welcome to breastfeed in the zoo anywhere you wish.
 We have lots of secluded benches across site as well as a baby feeding room in our female toilets in our jubilee quarter if you’d prefer a more private location.

 To warm up bottles, our team can help with this in The Oakfield.